Detailed information about the course

 Make sure to sign the attendance list each and every day!

 Dr Samuel Lagier is a multi-talented scientist, with experience as a curator, coach and host of the TEDxLausanne conference since 2012.
 He teaches improvisation and applied improvisation to individuals and corporate clients, and appears on stage with the improvised comedy group, The Renegade Saints (www.renegadesaints.eu).
 He is also part of the Catalyst theatre company and had the lead role in its latest creation (bluebutterflyplay.ch), which brought together science and theatre.
+In his scientific career, Dr Lagier studied sensory perception in the normal and in the schizophrenic brain, in France, the United States and in Switzerland.
+He combined microscopy, behavior and electrophysiology to characterize a genetic model of schizophrenia developed in mice.

 Hedwig Ens is a firm believer of making science open and accessible for all through the power of stories.
 She briefly worked as an evolutionary ecologist before she realized she'd rather spread existing science stories than help discovering new ones.
 This led her into an exploration of the different media she can utilize for it: classic storytelling, writing, and improvisation theater.
 Hedwig currently works at Frontiers for Young Minds: a non-profit open access journal with science for kids, edited by kids.